 Biblical Evidence for Eternal Punishment

-The biblical doctrine of eternal punishment is as clear as a teaching can be; it is naught but human emotionalism that obscures the issue for some.
+The biblical doctrine of eternal punishment is as clear as teaching can be.
+It is naught but human emotionalism that obscures the issue for some.
 Let us pursue this study under several categories.

 The Incorruptible Spirit

 Some allege that the idea of man possessing a “soul” (or “spirit”) that survives the body in a conscious state, is a relic of paganism.
 That is not true.
 Consider the following: